thebuda/thebuda.github.io/about.md

 *"Thanks for the worthless history lesson Buda, but, who cares?*

 Fair point, but the reason I say all of that is I've been around the block and having wasted a lot of time chasing after the next thing, I wanted to get back to basics.
-I've moved over to Github Pages because a) it's free, b) open to all sorts of hand-coding options, c) lets me share my code with you if your interested, and d) is helping me learn more and more.
+I've moved over to Github Pages because a) it's free, b) open to all sorts of hand-coding options, c) lets me share my code with you if your interested (you can see everything at [https://github.com/thebuda/thebuda.github.io](https://github.com/thebuda/thebuda.github.io), and d) is helping me learn more and more.

+***

-So What are my goals for this website.
+So What are my goals for this website?
 Well, here's what I wrote down when I started.

 1) It needs to be a site I can use to collect my own notes and information to refer back to.
 If I make a Ukulele Tab and want to open it up on my phone, I should be able to use my own site.
 Same thing for recipes or snippets of code.